Rithigasri/EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

-# EXPERIMENT--04-INTERUPT-GENRATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR

-### Aim:
+# EXPERIMENT:04 INTERRUPT GENRATION USING SENSOR AND VISUALIZING USING SERIAL MONITOR

+## AIM:
 To Interface a IR Sensor to digital port of iot development board  and generate an interrupt and visualize on the serial monitor

-### Components required:
+## COMPONENT'S REQUIRED:
+* STM32 CUBE IDE.
-STM32 CUBE IDE,  serial port utility monitor .
+* Serial port utility monitor .

-## Theory :
+## THEORY:

 An infrared (IR) sensor a proximity sensor, or a ‘nearness’ sensor senses whether there is an object near it or not.
 The IR stands for Infrared sensor.
 Infrared is the light out of our visible spectrum.